New Jupyter notebooks for quantum computing

 The IBM quantum experience takes you into the lab, into the depths of the dilution refrigerator, through the magic of the cloud, and is freely…

-We just rolled out a huge collection (20+) of brand new Jupyter notebooks on our QISKit (Quantum Information Software developer Kit).
-Whether you’re a quantum research scientist, trying to study the fundamentals of quantum states, a developer who wants to understand how you’d actually solve problems in chemistry or optimization, or someone who is curious how to build quantum games, you’re gonna love what we just put out.
+We just rolled out a huge collection (20+) of brand new Jupyter notebooks on our Quantum Information Software Developer Kit (Qiskit).
+Whether you’re a quantum research scientist trying to study the fundamentals of quantum states, a developer who wants to understand how you’d actually solve problems in chemistry or optimization, or someone curious how to build quantum games, you’re gonna love what we just put out.
 You are hereby invited to add to the already 1 million-plus experiments run on the system.

-Quantum research scientists: we’ve updated QISKit with important new functionality for studying tomography and decoherence, a.k.a. experiments that let you study the state of the quantum system.
+Quantum research scientists: We’ve updated Qiskit with important new functionality for studying tomography and decoherence — experiments that let you study the state of the quantum system.
 We also built new tools to help you visualize quantum states.
 Plus, a brand new compiler to map the experiments you actually want to run onto the hardware we have.

 Quantum developers, we’ve told you in the past we think chemistry and optimization will be some of the earliest use cases for quantum.
 Want to see how to actually run chemistry and optimization experiments?
 We just published a Jupyter notebook that shows you how to calculate the equilibrium bond lengths in Hydrogen (H2), and Lithium hydride (LiH).
 Over time, we’ll expand the range of molecules and properties we can simulate.

 How about optimization?
 In the real world, there are so many uses of optimization (think of all the things you want to minimize and maximize!).
 We just put out a Jupyter notebook that showcases MaxCut problems, defined by finding the minimum (cost of something), and the maximum (the profit of that something), as well as the Traveling Salesman challenge of the “perfect route.”